threefoldtech/quantum-storage/docs/troubleshooting.md

 2023-03-03 13:25:56 +00:00: DEBUG Metadata for file "/data/index/zdbfs-meta/zdb-namespace" not found.
 ```

-The zstor redundancy configuration (probably redant groups or redundant nodes) is not configured correctly ( maybe it's set too high).
+The zstor redundancy configuration (probably redundant groups or redundant nodes) is not configured correctly ( maybe it's set too high).